Trump Adding Former Lobbyists To Swamp, Giving Them Ethics Waivers

 : Chairman of Council on Environmental Quality (Requires Senate confirmation) - Coordinates federal environmental efforts in the United States and works closely with agencies and other White House offices on the development of environmental and energy policies and initiatives.

-Scott Pruitt: Administrator for the Environmental Protection Agency (Requires Senate confirmation - Confirmed) - [Oklahoma attorney general who is a close ally of the fossil fuel industry.]
+Scott Pruitt: Administrator for the Environmental Protection Agency (EPA) (Requires Senate confirmation - Confirmed) - [Oklahoma attorney general who is a close ally of the fossil fuel industry.]
 Created for the purpose of protecting human health and the environment by writing and enforcing regulations based on laws passed by Congress.

 Mick Mulvaney: Office of Management and Budget (Requires Senate confirmation - Confirmed) - [U.S. Representative for South Carolina's 5th congressional district.
 Mulvaney practiced law with the firm James, McElroy & Diehl.
 Mulvaney joined his family's homebuilding and real estate business.
 He participated in the Owners and Presidents Management Program at Harvard Business School.
 In addition, he had been a minority shareholder and owner-operator in Salsarita's Fresh Cantina, a privately held regional restaurant chain.]
 OMB's most prominent function is to produce the President's Budget, but OMB also measures the quality of agency programs, policies, and procedures to see if they comply with the president's policies and coordinates inter-agency policy initiatives.